 The fire station project lease was entered into on September 10, 2009, with Missouri Association of Municipal Utilities in the amount of \$4,305,000.
 Lease payments are due in monthly installments including variable interest ranging from \$12,000 to \$25,000, beginning October 20, 2009, until an original final payment on August 20, 2029.
-The difference between projected interest and actual interest is applied to the principal upon reconciliation each year.
-This has resulted in a revised final payment date of August 18, 2028.
+The difference between projected interest and actual interest is applied to the principal upon reconciliation each year in addition to an application of surplus funds to accelerate the reduction in principal.
+This has resulted in a revised final payment date of May 19, 2028.
 The fire station and associated land represent collateral for this lease obligation.
 In the event of default, the lease agreement authorizes actions necessary to recover any amount due under the then-current fiscal year.
-The balance at September 30, 2019, was \$2,251,000.
+The balance at September 30, 2020, was \$1,978,000.